Story by: Henry Winkelhake on September 10, 2021

 If you aren’t fully vaccinated, isolate yourself at home while awaiting test results even if you don’t have symptoms.
-If you have the virus, you can spread it even if you aren’t sick.
-Don’t go to work for 14 days if at all possible.
+Follow CDC guidelines for quarantine and isolation.

 While in quarantine, watch for a fever, shortness of breath or other COVID-19 symptoms.
 Those who are experiencing severe or life-threatening symptoms should seek emergency care immediately.

 Select an appointment date and time from available spots listed below.